wp-plugins/starbox/readme.txt

 **How Do I Get Support For This Plugin?**
-If you want more Social Icons and Premium Support, that also comes with High Priority, go to: http://starbox.squirrly.co/product/starbox-the-author-box-for-humans/
+If you want more Social Icons and Premium Support, that also comes with High Priority, go to: http://starbox.squirrly.co/product/starbox-the-author-box-for-humans/ We added new features in the PRO version like: keep the user custom image in all the site

 **Starbox is the Author Box for Humans**